Slow Art Collective

 Supported by The Japan Foundation, Sydney.

-Book and merchandise created in partnership with MAAS, and artist and designer Haline Ly.
+Book and merchandise created in partnership with MAAS, and artist and designer Haline Ly, editing by Alison Peters.